 DKSH Holdings (Malaysia) Berhad (formerly known as Diethelm Holdings (Malaysia) Berhad) was incorporated on December 24, 1991.
-On March 1, 1994, the Company became a public company and was listed on the Main Board of the Kuala Lumpur Stock Exchange (now known as Bursa Malaysia Securities Berhad) on December 13, 1994.
+On March 1, 1994, the Company became a public company and was listed on the Main Board of the Stock Exchange in Kuala Lumpur on December 13, 1994.
 Lembaga Tabung Angkatan Tentera (LTAT) has been the Company's Bumiputera partner since 1992 and remains a substantial shareholder of the Company with just under 15% of the shares.